aekazakov/genome-depot/admin.md

 ```
 python manage.py import_strain_metadata [-i]
 ```
 Imports strain metadata records from Excel spreadsheet and from isolates.genomics.lbl.gov API.
-The spreadsheet must contain strain identifier in the first column and names of metadata categories in the first row.
-All another non-empty cells will be considered values.
+The spreadsheet must contain strain identifiers in the first column and names of metadata categories in the first row.
+All other non-empty cells will be considered values.

 Parameters: